 - Use the Log Format switch to select the format you want.
-Text/Plain, JSON and CSV are supported. - Use the Logs in tabular format? switch if you want to see the logs in a tabular format.
+Text/Plain, JSON and CSV are supported.
+The enable/disable state of the log format depends on the Postgresql.conf setting. - Use the Logs in tabular format? switch if you want to see the logs in a tabular format.